 Definition: Money Market acts as an essential part of economic development.
 It is concerned with that portion of the financial system where trading of the short-term fund is done for a period of less than 1 year.
 It is a product of the capital market, which is treated as a channel of short-term debt capital.
 Although it is undoubtedly distant from the capital market, money market deals with short-term call and notice deposit, promissory notes, government papers, short-period bills, etc.

 Following are the functions performed by the Money Market:

 - Worthwhile Use of Balance Capital

-It facilitates to use the balance capital funds efficiently for a short period by the financial as well as the non-financial institution and the government.
+It facilitates to use of the balance capital funds efficiently for a short period by the financial as well as the non-financial institution and the government.

 - Aids in Monetary Progress

 For fulfilling the working capital requirements of the various financial institutions, a money market provides short-term capital to them.
 It boosts the expansion of commerce, industry and trade by discounting the trade bills by way of commercial banks, acceptance houses, brokers, etc.